 Here are a few tips for making the best espresso chocolate cookies.

-• Don’t overmix.
-Stir the batter just until the flour is combined.
+- Don’t overmix.
+After adding the dry ingredients, stir the batter just until everything is combined.

-• Don’t over bake.
+- Don’t over bake.
 Take care to not let the cookies bake too long, as the goal is to have them as soft and chewy as possible.
+They will still be soft when the cooking time is done, but will firm up as they cool.

 How to Store

-Store your chewy chocolate cookies in a ziploc bag or other airtight container.
+- Counter: Store your cookies in a ziploc bag or other airtight container.
 They’ll be at their best during the first few days, but will keep well for up to 5 days.

 More Easy Cookie Recipes: